 Anne currently sings with the Philadelphia Symphonic Choir and made her Carnegie Hall debut in 2012 as a soloist with Aoede Consort.
 Anne holds a BM in Voice/Music Education from Crane School of Music and an MA in Theatre from SUNYA.

 Evyonne Fontroy Taylor, has spent most of her life working in the music ministry in the Urban church.
 She has been conducting choirs and serving as a Minister of Music since she was 12 years old.
 Fontroy Taylor has also traveled extensively with a host of Gospel and R&B Artists.

 Evvy has a great passion for empowering youth and serves several youth-geared activities.
 Currently, she is a Tutor at the West Philadelphia Salvation Army Learning Zone, Assistant Director of the Salvation Army Learning Zone Gospel Choir, Girl Scout Troop Leader, and Liturgical Dance Instructor.
-She is also a licensed Chef.

 Mrs.Taylor has an Associate Degree from Berklee School of Music with a concentration in Musical Theater and an Associate Degree from Community College of Philadelphia in Culinary and Pastry Art.

 Casie Marie Girvin is a proud graduate of Temple University, where she earned her BM in Classical Vocal Performance.
 Her love of community empowerment through choral singing stems from her early involvement in the Capital District Youth Chorale in Albany, NY.
 Casie is a seasoned performer in the genres of musical theatre, opera, oratorio, and art song, having performed on stages all over the U.S. and in Italy.
 She teaches voice and theatre in three studios in Philadelphia and is passionate about making the art of song accessible to people all over the world.